-- 1. Does the Claimant perform Substantial Gainful Activity (SGA)?
+1. Does the Claimant perform Substantial Gainful Activity (SGA)?
 If yes, the Claimant is ineligible for MA.
 If no, the analysis continues to Step 2.
-20 CFR 416.920(b). - 2.
-Does the Claimant have a severe impairment that has lasted or is expected to last 12 months or more or result in death?
+20 CFR 416.920(b).

+- 2. Does the Claimant have a severe impairment that has lasted or is expected to last 12 months or more or result in death?
 If no, the Claimant is ineligible for MA.
 If yes, the analysis continues to Step 3.
-20 CFR 416.920(c). - Does the impairment appear on a special listing of impairments or are the Claimant's symptoms, signs, and laboratory findings at least equivalent in severity to the set of medical findings specified for the listed impairment?
+20 CFR 416.920(c). - 3.
+Does the impairment appear on a special listing of impairments or are the Claimant's symptoms, signs, and laboratory findings at least equivalent in severity to the set of medical findings specified for the listed impairment?
 If no, the analysis continues to Step 4.
 If yes, MA is approved.
 20 CFR 416.290(d). - 4.
 Can the Claimant do the former work that he/she performed within the last 15 years?
 If yes, the Claimant is ineligible for MA.
 If no, the analysis continues to Step 5.
-20 CFR 416.920(e). - 5.
-Does the Claimant have the Residual Functional Capacity (RFC) to perform other work according to the guidelines set forth at 20 CFR 404, Subpart P, Appendix 2, Sections 200.00-204.00?
+20 CFR 416.920(e). - Does the Claimant have the Residual Functional Capacity (RFC) to perform other work according to the guidelines set forth at 20 CFR 404, Subpart P, Appendix 2, Sections 200.00-204.00?
 If yes, the analysis ends and the Claimant is ineligible for MA.
 If no, MA is approved.
 20 CFR 416.920(f).

-At Step 1, Claimant is not engaged in substantial gainful activity and has not worked since Claimant is not disqualified from receiving disability at Step 1.
+At Step 1, Claimant is not engaged in substantial gainful activity and has not worked since .
+Claimant is not disqualified from receiving disability at Step 1.

-The subjective and objective medical evidence on the record indicates Claimant testified on the record that she lives alone in a and she is single with no children under 18 and no income.
+The subjective and objective medical evidence on the record indicates Claimant testified on the record that she lives with a sector sector sector.
+She is single with no children under 18 and no income.
 She receives Food Assistance Program benefits.
-Her ense is and her and or takes her where she needs to go.
-She cooks hamburgers one time per week.
-Claimant grocery shops one to two times per month and use the amigo cart to get around in.
-She wipes counters and cleans the table.
-She watches television one hour per day.
-Claimant testified she can stand and sit for 10 to 15 minutes at a time and she can walk 20 feet.
-She can shower and dress herself.
-She cannot squat, bend at the waist, touch her toes but she can barely tie her shoes.
-Her knees are fine.
-She is right-handed and her left arm is numb.
-She has heel spurs.
-The heaviest weight she can carry is 9 pounds.
-Her level of pain on a scale from 1 to 10 without medication and without medication equals a six.
+She has no driver's license and takes public transportation or friend takes her where she needs to go.
+She does not cook.
+She uses the amigo cart when she goes grocery shopping 1 to 2 times per month.
+She does not do any chores.
+She knits and crochets as a hobby.
+She watches television 1 to 2 hours per day.
+Claimant testified that she can stand for 10 minutes at a time and can sit for 15 to 20 minutes at a time.
+She can walk one block.
+She cannot squat, bend at the waist or touch her toes.
+She is able to shower, dress herself and tie her shoes.
+She uses a walker.
+She has arthritis in her knees and arthritis in her hips.
+Her level of pain on a scale from 1 to 10 without medication equals an 8 and with medication equals an 8.
+She has swelling in her hands, arms, legs and feet and she has numbness and tingling.